Pre-consultation with municipality

 Permit Issued

-Before a Site and Grading Plan can be initiated, the following are typically required:
+Before a Site Grading Plan can be initiated, the following are typically required:

 To learn more or discuss your project, contact GeoSolutions Surveying & Engineering to schedule a free phone consultation with one of our Site Plan Specialists.